geocheeran/TerrificMinds/README.md

     cd territory
     ```

-3. Build the project using Maven:

-    ```bash
-    mvn clean install
-    ```

 ## Running the Application

-1. Open the project in IntelliJ IDEA or your preferred IDE.
+1. Open the project in IntelliJ IDEA (or your preferred IDE) by navigating to the folder Repository/TerrifficMinds/territory and selecting it as the project root.
 2. Navigate to the `TerritoryApplication` class in the `src/main/java/com/example/territory` directory.
 3. Run the `main` method in the `TerritoryApplication` class.
 4. The application will start on `http://localhost:8080`.